 Why are you reading about this in a dental blog?
 Periodontal gum disease is one of the most common sources of chronic inflammation.
 It is a bacterial infection that is present in almost 80% of the population.
 Gum disease and other oral infections get into your blood stream easily through the thin tissues of your mouth and swallowing.
-It is now clear why taking good care of your teeth and gums is an important step in preventing dangerous conditions like diabetes, cancer, and heart disease.
+It is now clear why taking good care of your teeth and gums is an important step in caring for your overall health as well.

 How can you minimize the effects of inflammation?